Comparing Genesis Healthcare (OTCMKTS:GENN) & Five Star Senior Living (NASDAQ:FVE)

-Genesis Healthcare (OTCMKTS:GENN) and Five Star Senior Living (NASDAQ:FVE) are both small-cap medical companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their profitability, valuation, dividends, earnings, risk, analyst recommendations and institutional ownership.
+Five Star Senior Living (NASDAQ:FVE) and Genesis Healthcare (OTCMKTS:GENN) are both small-cap medical companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their analyst recommendations, earnings, profitability, risk, dividends, institutional ownership and valuation.

-2.3% of Genesis Healthcare shares are held by institutional investors.
-Comparatively, 39.4% of Five Star Senior Living shares are held by institutional investors.
-36.6% of Genesis Healthcare shares are held by insiders.
-Comparatively, 7.0% of Five Star Senior Living shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+39.4% of Five Star Senior Living shares are held by institutional investors.
+Comparatively, 2.3% of Genesis Healthcare shares are held by institutional investors.
+7.0% of Five Star Senior Living shares are held by insiders.
+Comparatively, 36.6% of Genesis Healthcare shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This table compares Genesis Healthcare and Five Star Senior Living’s revenue, earnings per share (EPS) and valuation.
+This table compares Five Star Senior Living and Genesis Healthcare’s revenue, earnings per share and valuation.

 |Gross Revenue